`` Corruption case by police dog '' that steals stuffed animals for charity is discovered

-Ben moves around the station with his basket in his mouth.
+Ben moves around the station, holding his basket.

 Enter a room ...

 Under the desk.
-A closer look revealed that other stuffed animals were also hidden under the desk, indicating that Ben had committed multiple offenses.
+A closer look revealed that other stuffed animals were also hidden under the desk, and that Ben had committed multiple offenses.

-At the time of his arrest, Ben didn't seem to be remorseful, but rather looked proud, but Franklin City Police do not plan to file the theft case.
+At the time of his arrest, Ben didn't seem to reflect on him, but rather looked proud, but Franklin City Police do not plan to file the theft case.

-Ben is loved by everyone and is very popular in the station, and Mill says, 'It seems that the light comes in when Ben enters the room.'
+Ben is loved by everyone and is very popular in the station, and Mill's deputy director says, 'When Ben enters the room, it seems that the light is turned on.'

-In addition, many people who saw this news said that they gave Ben a Christmas gift, and it seems that Ben spent a special Christmas holiday surrounded by many stuffed animals.
+In addition, many people who saw this news said that they gave Ben a Christmas gift, and that Ben spent a special Christmas holiday surrounded by many stuffed animals.

 Merry Christmas from Ben Franklin and the FPD!
 Ben is home enjoying his day off today and celebrating (by napping) .Ben says thank you to everyone who sent him a gift, and everyone who has wished him good health (and criminal rehabilitation) in the new year! pic.twitter.com/NfLfK58Qvs— Franklin Police (@franklinpolice) December 25, 2019